mamartinod/grip-nulling/docs/index.rst

 From the source
 ---------------
-1. Clone or download the repo.
+1. Clone, download the repo or check one of the releases.
-2. Open the folder then a terminal
+2. Open the directory then a terminal
 3. Use the command ``pip install .`` or ``conda install .``

 To uninstall: